ryanshz/artemis/README.md

 # artemis
-cross-platform note taking app that prioritizes efficiency and speed.
+cross-platform note taking and list creation app.

 with planned android and iOS support